jmswtlk/PortalToTruth/README.md

 --- Will log here until I see how to do it better ---

 Uploaded the JS files.
 Now, see how to update and sync changes here at the FTP site.
+First branch and update.
+Now do a pull.
+Several other updates pending.